Omar Palma: Playing career

 Palma was born in the city of Campo Largo in the Chaco Province of Argentina.
 He made his debut with Rosario Central in 1979, he went on to win two titles with the club, the Nacional in 1980 and the 1986–87 championship.

-After his goalscoring feats of the 1986–87 season Palma was signed by Argentine giants River Plate, but his two seasons with the club were not specially successful.
-He did play in both legs of the Copa Interamericana in 1987, which River won 3–0 against Costa Rica's Liga Deportiva Alajuelense in the aggregate.
-Palma is also remembered in River for scoring the decisive goal in a Superclásico where the team came back from a 2–0 deficit.
+After his goalscoring feats of the 1986–87 season Palma was signed by Argentine giants River Plate, but his two seasons with the club were not particularly successful.
+Palma did play in both legs of the Copa Interamericana in 1987, which River won 3–0 against Costa Rica's Liga Deportiva Alajuelense in the aggregate.
+Palma is also remembered in River for scoring the decisive goal in 1987 in a Superclásico where the team came back from a 2–0 deficit.

 Palma moved to Mexican club Veracruz in 1989.
 In May 1990 he scored a spectacular goal in a friendly match against Real Madrid. which Veracruz won 4-2.
 Palma returned to Rosario Central in 1992, where he won the Copa Conmebol in 1995.
 Palma finally retired in 1998 at the age of 40 after making 339 league appearances and scoring 61 goals for the club.
 He played 355 games for them in all competitions scoring 63 goals.